embeddedartistry/libc/README.md

 The functional implementations in this library have been selected for portability and quick bringup of new systems.
 There may be more efficient implementations for these functions, but often they are architecture specific.

-Note that `malloc` and `free` are not included in this library.
+`malloc` and `free` are not included in this library.
 Because memory allocation schemes vary greatly with embedded systems (some not even allowing dynamic memory), you will need to supply your own implementations based on your system's needs.
 You can also couple this library with the [Embedded Artistry `libmemory`][1], which contains implementations of `malloc` and `free`.

 # Project Status